 Christian Moser (1980) is an oud player and improviser.
 His particular interests concern the cultivation of musical mindsets that go beyond the dualism of tradition / presence, being / becoming, immanence / transcendence.
 With a curious attitude, he searches for multiplicities and simultaneities in culture, aesthetics and expression.
 He is working with the creative power of difference without representing a genre, principle or archetype.
-Instead, he wants to move, to grow, to leave his ancestral place, to jump between boundaries.

 In his youth he studied the violin.
 At the age of 18 he discovered the oud and after a few years of taking private lessons in Switzerland and Germany he went to live in Istanbul.
 Between 2005-2010 he studied Turkish Music at the I.T.Ü.
 Conservatory with Abdi Coşkun, Mutlu Torun and Mehmet Bitmez.
 In 2020 he graduated with a Master of Arts in specialized performance / free improvisation.
 His mentors were Alfred Zimmerlin and Fred Frith.